Guides / Lip Liners

 Red lip liner has long been associated with classic lipstick looks and defined lip shapes, but today’s range is much broader — from bright classic reds to deeper wine tones.

 Treating red as a color family rather than a single category makes it easier to find shades that actually work.
-If you'd like to browse more red lip liners, check out our red lip liners page.
-For other color directions, see our purple lip liners and how to choose a lip liner color guides.
+If you'd like a more muted or wearable direction, see the brown lip liner guide.